According to one of the leading experts on the human circulatory system, blood flowing through veins is blue.

 The physical issue is about color.
 Is “purple” a kind of red, or is it a kind of blue?
 Beyond that, is blood that is “dark red” or “purple” really purple?
 Or is it dark red.
 See my point?

 The cultural issue is that more surgeons and folks like that, for much of recent history, are males, and males are bad at color, on average.
-I’m not taking about color blindness, but rather, color indifference.
-See my point?
+I’m not talking about color blindness, but rather, color indifference.